mykolak-dev/kuhomon/README.md

-# Kumekay Home Monitoring Device
+# Mykolak Home Monitoring Device

-System for measurement CO2/Humidity/Temperature/Pressure with OLED display and data upload through WiFi
+System for measurement CO2/Humidity/Temperature/Pressure with OLED display and data upload through WiFi.
+ThingsSpeak used as UI.

 ## Components